makc/99captcha/README.md

 # 99captcha

-Funny captcha for Windows99.
-Based on vivirenremoto's doomcaptcha :D
+Funny captcha for open99.
+Based on vivirenremoto's doomcaptcha